MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/azure-cli-configuration.md

 | | endpoint | string | The default endpoint to connect to for `az batch` commands. |
 | | auth\_mode | string | The authorization mode to use for `az batch` commands.
 Can be `shared_key` or `aad`. |

+> [!NOTE]
+> You may see other values in your configuration file, but these are managed directly through CLI commands,
+> including `az configure`.
+The ones listed in the table above are the only values you should change yourself.